eBay/tsv-utils/docs/TipsAndTricks.md

 ## Faster processing using GNU parallel

-The TSV Utilities tools are singled threaded.
+The TSV Utilities tools are single threaded.
 Multiple cores available on today's processors are utilized primarily when the tools are run in a Unix command pipeline.
-The example shown using in [Using grep and tsv-filter together](#using-grep-and-tsv-filter-together) uses the Unix pipeline approach to some gain parallelism.
+The example shown using in [Using grep and tsv-filter together](#using-grep-and-tsv-filter-together) uses the Unix pipeline approach to gain parallelism.

 This often leaves processing power on the table, power that can be used to run commands considerably faster.
 This is especially true when reading from fast IO devices such as the newer generations of SSD drives.
 These fast devices often read much faster than a single CPU core can keep up with.

 [GNU parallel](https://www.gnu.org/software/parallel/) provides a convenient way to parallelize many Unix command line tools and take advantage of multiple CPU cores.
 TSV Utilities tools can use GNU parallel as well, several examples are given in this section.
-The techniques shown can applied to many other command line tools as well.
+The techniques shown can be applied to many other command line tools as well.
 If you are using a machine with multiple cores you may gain performance benefit from using GNU parallel.

 GNU `parallel` may need to be installed, use your system's package manager to do this.
 GNU `parallel` provides a large feature set, only a subset is shown in these examples.
 See the [GNU parallel documentation](https://www.gnu.org/software/parallel/) for more details.